l-Luna/CyclicCompiler/docs/Cyclic Projects.md

 - `includeDebug`: Whether to include debug symbols (parameter names and line numbers) in compiled code, `true` by default.
 (Note: This may become a package-specific option in the future.)
 - `cyclicLib`: The version of the Cyclic library to compile against, equal to `jdk` by default. *This currently has no effect*, and you must specify a Cyclic library dependency yourself.
 - `includeCyclicLibRefs`: Whether to include references to the Cyclic library in compiled code, `true` by default.
 When disabled, Cyclic features that depend on standard library types may not be available.
+- `mavenRepos`: A list of maven repositories to be checked for `mavenJar` dependencies.
+Maven Central is implicitly added.
 - `defaultImports`: A list of imports to be considered in every file of this project, such as `java.lang.*` or `cyclic.lang.annotations.MustUse`.
 Empty by default.
 (Note: `java.lang.*` is always considered a default import regardless of the values of this list.)
 - `noOutput`: Whether to skip writing compiled classes to the output folder and produce no packages, `false` by default.
 - `internal`: Causes the compiler to throw an exception when a compilation error occurs instead of exiting gracefully, for testing purposes. `false` by default.